TheGoodIn/OpenSea-Discord-and-Twitter-Sales-Bot/README.md

 ## License 📃

 This code uses a custom license.
 Reselling is **strictly prohibited**.
+Before trying to resell, I recommmend checking out the license